Qwant/Instant-Answers/app/src/modules/color_picker/README.md

 Qwant Instant Answer : Color Picker

-Called by the following query : string + color picker + string
+Called by the following query : string + color picker + string OR
                                 string + picker color + string

 In the query, string can be replaced by a color in english or rgb values for example.